Federation with other instances (Mobilizon, Gancio,...)¶

 -

 Only the content modified after the subscription is actually transmitted.
-If A subscribes to B, B's old events are not on A.
+If A subscribes to B, B's preexisting events are not on A.

 -